 I love to design knitting and crochet patterns that are cute, quirky, original and fun, as well as being interesting to make and stylish.
 I'm inspired by the beautiful Yorkshire Pennine scenery where I live and I enjoy being surrounded by beautiful crafts in my home.

-I set up Wessenden Woollies in 2011.
-You can follow my blog and get more information on my designs at www.wessendenwoollies.com
+I set up Wessenden Woollies in 2011 and rebranded to AlderSign Designs in 2014.
+You can follow my blog, get free patterns and offers as well as information on my designs at www.aldersign.com